Control Your Robot: A Unified System for Robot Control and Policy Deployment: experiment

 \section{experiment}

 In this section, we evaluate the effectiveness of the proposed Control Your Robot framework.
-Specifically, we aim to address the following research questions: \begin{itemize} \item Can heterogeneous robotic systems based on Control Your Robot efficiently and accurately collect data? \item Can the data collected via Control Your Robot maximally enhance the performance of end-to-end embodied intelligence policies? \end{itemize}
+Specifically, we aim to address the following research questions: \begin{itemize} \item How does "Control Your Robot" systematically contribute to policy robustness through enhanced data reliability? \item Can heterogeneous robotic systems based on Control Your Robot efficiently and accurately collect data?